Holidays

 Churro icecream cookie (via Canva)

 If your Halloween is looking a bit chaotic, but you still need to create impressive cookies, you'll need the quickest Halloween cookie recipes available.
-Churro cookies are your answer.
+Churro cookies are your savior.
 You can either place the chocolate ganache dipping sauce on the side (like they do in Spain).
 Or, if you have more time, use the chocolate lava cake technique and put the chocolate inside the cookies.
 Better yet, serve the churro cookies with ice cream in the center!

-38. Paprika Pecan Shortbread
+37. Paprika Pecan Shortbread

-This is a super simple Halloween cookie recipe that adds an Autumnal theme to your batch of goodies.
-Create the usual shortbread cookies, but add some paprika and pecans for a nutty and spicy Fall finish.
+This is a super simple Halloween cookie recipe that adds an autumnal theme to your batch of goodies.
+Create the usual shortbread cookies, but add some paprika and pecans for a nutty and spicy fall finish.

-39. Butterscotch Chocolate Chunk Cookies
+38. Butterscotch Chocolate Chunk Cookies

 Butterscotch Chocolate Chunk Cookies